0vollov0/webrtc/README.md

     Participant A as Peer A
     Participant B as Peer B
     Participant S as Signal Server
-    Participant T as Turn Server
+    Participant T as Sturn Server
     autonumber

     A ->>+ S : create room